DakshK26/cf_ai_error_sidekick/README.md

 - **Parses logs** using a Rust-to-WebAssembly module for high-performance regex operations
 - **Retrieves relevant context** from a vector database (Cloudflare Vectorize) using semantic similarity
+- **Analyzes errors with LangChain** using structured RAG pipelines for context-aware explanations
 - **Streams LLM responses** in real-time via WebSocket using Cloudflare Durable Objects
 - **Persists conversations** across sessions using Cloudflare D1 (SQLite at the edge)
 - **Delivers a responsive UI** built with Next.js and deployed on Vercel